-Queensland Flood Warning Infrastructure Network Program
+Queensland Flood Warning Infrastructure Network

 Queensland’s Flood Warning Infrastructure

-In Queensland, more than 3200 rainfall and river gauges inform statewide flood warnings and forecasts.
-These are owned and operated by multiple entities including state and local government, the private sector, and the Bureau of Meteorology.
+Flood waters don’t respect boundaries.
+In Queensland, we have more than 3200 rainfall and river gauges that inform statewide flood warnings and forecasts.

 Working together for the best possible flood warnings

-Video: Partnerships to improve Queensland’s flood warnings
+Case study: Partnerships to improve Queensland’s flood warnings

 The QRA is working with the owners of flood warning infrastructure to make sure Queenslander’s get the best possible warnings of future floods.
 It’s about keeping our communities safe and reducing the cost of future floods.
 This video showcases the partnership between five South West Queensland local governments that are helping strengthen flood warnings for their communities.
 Hear from the CEO of Murweh Shire Council about the benefits of working together when it comes to managing flood warning infrastructure.